Bradley Collins: Barnsley

 On 19 June 2019, Collins joined Championship side Barnsley on a four-year deal with an option for a further year at the end of his deal.

 Coventry City

 On 17 July 2023, Collins signed for Championship side Coventry City for an undisclosed fee on a three-year contract.
 He returned on loan to Burton Albion in August 2025.

+He was released upon the expiry of his contract at the end of the 2025–26 season.

+Bristol City

+On 10 July 2026, Collins signed for Championship side Bristol City on a two-year contract.